-The Company incurred separation-related expenses of \$14.5, \$0.2 and \$1.9 for the years ended September 30, 2022, 2021 and 2020, respectively, in connection with its separation from Post.
-These expenses generally included third party costs for advisory services, fees charged by other service providers and government filing fees and were included in "Selling, general and administrative expenses" in the Consolidated Statements of Operations.
+The Company incurred separation-related expenses of \$0.7, \$14.5 and \$0.2 during the years ended September 30, 2023, 2022 and 2021, respectively, in connection with its separation from Post.
+These expenses generally included third-party costs for advisory services, fees charged by other service providers and government filing fees and were included in "Selling, general and administrative expenses" in the Consolidated Statements of Operations.

-Unless otherwise indicated or the context otherwise requires, all references in this report to "the Company" refer to Old BellRing and its consolidated subsidiaries during the periods prior to the Spin-off and BellRing and its consolidated subsidiaries during the periods subsequent to the Spin-off.
+The term "Company" generally refers to Old BellRing and its consolidated subsidiaries during the periods prior to the Spin-off and to BellRing and its consolidated subsidiaries during the periods subsequent to the Spin-off, unless otherwise stated or context otherwise indicates.
 The term "Common Stock" generally refers to Old BellRing Class A Common Stock and Old BellRing Class B Common Stock during the periods prior to the Spin-off and to BellRing Common Stock during the periods subsequent to the Spin-off.
-The term "Net earnings available to Common Stockholders" generally refers to net earnings available to Old BellRing Class A common stockholders during the periods prior to the Spin-off and to net earnings available to BellRing common stockholders during the periods subsequent to the Spin-off.
+The term "Net earnings available to common stockholders" generally refers to net earnings available to Old BellRing Class A common stockholders during the periods prior to the Spin-off and to net earnings available to BellRing common stockholders during the periods subsequent to the Spin-off.

-The Company is a consumer products holding company operating in the global convenient nutrition category and is a provider of ready-to-drink ("RTD") protein shakes, other RTD beverages, powders and nutrition bars.
+The Company is a consumer products holding company operating in the global convenient nutrition category and is a provider of ready-to-drink ("RTD") protein shakes, other RTD beverages and powders.
 The Company has a single operating and reportable segment, with its principal products being protein-based consumer goods.
 The Company's primary brands are Premier Protein and Dymatize.